project-illium/ilxd/README.md

 ```
 This command builds both `ilxd` and `ilxcli`.
 The binaries will be put in `$GOPATH/bin`.

-To put this directory in your path add these lines to your `/etc/profile` (for a system-wide installation) or `$HOME/.profile`:
+To put this directory in your path add this line to your `/etc/profile` (for a system-wide installation) or `$HOME/.profile`:

 ```
-export PATH=$PATH:/usr/local/go/bin
 export PATH=$PATH:$GOPATH/bin
 ```